On equivariantly formal 2-torus manifolds: Equivariantly formal -torus manifolds

 \item Otherwise, let $N$ be the connected component of $W^{G_x}$ containing $x$.
 By Lemma~\ref{Lem:Induced-Formality}\,(iii), the induced $\Z_2^n$-action on $N$ has a fixed point, say $x_0$.
 Since $W^{\Z^n_2}$ is discrete, the tangential $\Z^n_2$-representation $T_{x_0}W$ is faithful.
 Then since $x$ and $x_0$ are in the same connected component fixed pointwise by $G_x$, the $G_x$-representation on $T_x W$ agrees with the restriction of the tangential $\Z^n_2$-representation $T_{x_0} W$ to $G_x$.
 This implies that $W$ is locally standard near $x$. \end{itemize} The theorem is proved. \end{proof}

-\begin{cor} Let $W$ be an equivariantly formal $2$-torus manifold with orbit space $Q$.
-For any face $f$ of $Q$, the facial submanifold $W_f$ is also an equivariantly formal $2$-torus manifold. \end{cor} \begin{proof} Suppose $\dim(W)=n$ and $f$ is a codimension-$k$ face of $Q$.
+\begin{prop} Let $W$ be an equivariantly formal $2$-torus manifold with orbit space $Q$.
+For any face $f$ of $Q$, the facial submanifold $W_f$ is also an equivariantly formal $2$-torus manifold. \end{prop} \begin{proof} Suppose $\dim(W)=n$ and $f$ is a codimension-$k$ face of $Q$.
 By Theorem~\ref{Thm:Locally-Std}, $W$ is locally standard.
 Then $W_f$ is a connected $(n-k)$-dimensional embedded submanifold of $W$ fixed pointwise by $G_f\cong \Z^k_2$ (see~\eqref{Equ:Isotropy-Sub-Mfd}).
-By Lemma~\ref{Lem:Induced-Formality}\,(iii), the induced action of $\Z^n_2\slash G_f \cong \Z^{n-k}_2$ on $W_f$ is equivariantly formal.
-So $W_f$ is an equivariantly formal $2$-torus manifold. \end{proof}
+By Lemma~\ref{Lem:Induced-Formality}\,(iii), the induced action of $\Z^n_2\slash G_f \cong \Z^{n-k}_2$ on $W_f$ is equivariantly formal. \end{proof}

-\begin{lem} Let $W$ be an equivariantly formal $2$-torus manifold with orbit space $Q$.
-Then the $1$-skeleton of every face of $Q$ (including $Q$ itself) is connected. \end{lem} \begin{proof} Let $\dim(W)=n$ and $G=\Z^n_2$.
-Since $W$ is equivariantly formal, the localization theorem (Theorem~\ref{Thm:Local-Borel}) implies that the restriction homomorphism $r: H^*_{G}(W;\Z_2) \rightarrow H^*_{G}(W^{G};\Z_2)$ is injective.
-In addition, since $W$ is connected, the image of $H^0_{G}(W;\Z_2)$ under the restriction homomorphism is isomorphic to $\Z_2$.
-So the ``if'' part of Theorem~\ref{thm:compute} implies that the $1$-skeleton of $Q$ must be connected.\n

-For any proper face $f$ of $Q$, the facial submanifold $W_f$ is also an equivariantly formal $2$-torus manifold by Corollary~\ref{Cor:Facial-2-torus}.
-Then by applying the above argument to $W_f$, we obtain that the $1$-skeleton of $f$ is also connected. \end{proof}